 - How to fix and avoid problems that can arise due to defective beneficiary designation forms, inappropriate or outdated trust terms, or missed deadlines

 - And much, much more!

-Join nationally renowned estate planning attorney (and Ultimate Estate Planner President) Philip Kavesh - - who obtained the 2005 ground-breaking PLR for his IRA Beneficiary Trust® and has since drafted and administered numerous such IRA Beneficiary Trusts - - for a special 90-minute program entitled, “Proper Post-Death Administration of IRA Beneficiary Trusts”.
+Join nationally renowned estate planning attorney (and Ultimate Estate Planner President) Philip Kavesh—who obtained the 2005 ground-breaking PLR for his IRA Beneficiary Trust® and has since drafted and administered numerous such IRA Beneficiary Trusts—for a 90-minute presentation entitled, “Proper Post-Death Administration of IRA Beneficiary Trusts”.

 If you’ve ever set up an IRA Beneficiary Trust, or are thinking about adding this “new wave” planning device to your practice before it becomes “legal zoomed”, you should attend this program.
 You’ll not only learn how to administer the Trust, you’ll get an invaluable Post-Mortem Checklist to be sure you don’t miss or blow any important steps!